datastaxdevs/workshop-sql-to-nosql-migration/README.md

 | Keyspace name | spring_petclinic |

 ## 2. Create petclinic NoSQL data model
-Ok, now that you have a database created the next step is to create a table to work with.
+Ok, now that you have a database created the next step is to create a tables to work with.

 **✅ Step 2a.
 Navigate to the CQL Console and login to the database**